mosaicml/composer/docs/source/trainer/logging.rst

 --------------------------

-To use a custom logger destination, create a class that inherits from :class:`.LoggerDestination`, and implement the :meth:`~logger_destination.log_data` method.

-Here is an example of a :class:`.LoggerDestination` which logs all metrics into a dictionary:
+To use a custom logger destination, create a class that inherits from :class:`.LoggerDestination`.
+Here is an example which logs all metrics into a dictionary:

 .. testcode::